GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 Similarly, fields of lower dimension are assigned to such of higher dimension by broadcasting along the missing dimensions.

+To keep compatibility with numpy, dimensions of size 1 are treated like masked dimension when broadcasting.

 Further, the output buffer can have higher dimensionality than the determined broadcast shape.
 In this case, the result is replicated along the missing dimensions.

 Output Storage Parameters
 =========================